Parents, here are all the must-haves for your family first-aid kit...

 Scrapes, scratches, grazes and minor burns are part and parcel of our family lives with children.
 But do you know what to do when accidents happen, and do you have the basic first-aid equipment at home to help your children straight away?
 Having a well-stocked first-aid kit for kids is a must-have in any Singapore home, car and holiday suitcase.
 Sometimes, when you see blood and you’re in a panic, finding band aids and dressing wounds can be super stressful if you don’t have all the essential bits and bobs in one place.
-Here’s how to put together your ready-to-go family first-aid kit, as well as information about recommended first-aid courses in Singapore to prepare yourself (and maybe teach your helper some new skills too)…
+So, here’s how to put together your ready-to-go family first-aid kit, as well as information about recommended first-aid courses in Singapore to prepare yourself (and maybe teach your helper some new skills too)…

-IN AN EMERGENCY, IN SINGAPORE CALL 995
+First, know this: IN AN EMERGENCY, CALL 995 (SINGAPORE)

-Building your box
+Building your first aid box

 We visited Watson’s pharmacy in Takashimaya.
 It’s a large, well-stocked pharmacy and the pharmacist was most helpful.
 She advised us to consider pure aloe vera instead of disinfectant on the sensitive skin of babies under a year of age.
-Babies also bleed a lot from wounds to the hands, feet or head.
+Babies also bleed a lot from wounds on the hands, feet or head.
 Our friendly pharmacist advised us to apply light pressure, with a clean hand, for up to five minutes to ease bleeding before bandaging.